levysantiago/text-me/client/README.md

 ## Build

-To build the project you'll need to create a `.env.production` first, define the production values and than run:
+To build locally you can run:

 ```bash
 yarn build